Gareth Southgate eyes complete World Cup performance from England against Wales

 Gareth Southgate wants a complete World Cup performance as England look to progress to the knockout phase as group winners and end neighbours Wales’ Qatar stay in the process.

-Having enjoyed their best ever start to a major tournament by thrashing Iran 6-2 last Monday, the side played out a frustrating 0-0 stalemate with the United States four days later.
+Having enjoyed their best ever start to a major tournament by thrashing Iran 6-2 last Monday, England played out a frustrating 0-0 stalemate with USA four days later.

-England are assured of progress to the last 16 should they avoid a four-goal defeat to Wales, whose hopes hang by a thread after drawing with the US and losing to Iran in heart-breaking fashion.
+England are assured of progress to the last 16 should they avoid a four-goal defeat by Wales, whose hopes hang by a thread after drawing with the USA and losing to Iran in heartbreaking fashion.

 “We want to win football matches,” the England boss said.
 “We have got to balance freshness with stability, so that’s always a decision you’re making when you’re picking a team.